Minimizing Age of Information with Generate at Will Status Updates and Age-Agnostic Cyclic Scheduling: Related Work

 For scheduling to minimize AoI, \cite{bedewy_etal_tit21} considers a multi-source system with identically distributed per-source service times, and shows that for any given sampling strategy, the maximum age first (MAF) strategy provides the best age performance among all scheduling strategies. \cite{joo_eryilmaz_ton18} proposes an age-based scheduler that combines age with the inter-arrival times of incoming packets in scheduling decisions to achieve improved information freshness.
-Although the analytical results are obtained for only heavy-traffic, its numerical results reveal that the proposed algorithm achieves desirable freshness performance for lighter loads as well. \cite{kadota_tn18} and \cite{kadota_tmc21} consider an asymmetric discrete-time wireless network with a BS serving multiple traffic streams using per-source queuing under the assumption of synchronized and random information packet arrivals, respectively, and propose nearly optimal age-based schedulers and age-agnostic randomized schedulers. \cite{timely_throughput_1} and \cite{timely_throughput_2} study the minimization of AoI subject to timely throughput constraints, whereas \cite{energy_constraint} considers an energy constraint. \cite{csma} develops distributed CSMA-type protocols for single-hop wireless networks, and \cite{spatially_distributed} considers a spatially distributed random access wireless network for AoI minimization.
+Although the analytical results are obtained for only heavy-traffic, its numerical results reveal that the proposed algorithm achieves desirable freshness performance for lighter loads as well. \cite{kadota_tn18} and \cite{kadota_tmc21} consider an asymmetric discrete-time wireless network with a BS serving multiple traffic streams using per-source queuing under the assumption of synchronized and random information packet arrivals, respectively, and propose nearly optimal age-based schedulers and age-agnostic randomized schedulers. \cite{yang_etal_icassp20} considers an age minimization problem via an age-based scheduling policy which jointly accounts for the staleness of the received parameters and also the instantaneous channel qualities, to improve the running efficiency of federated learning. \cite{timely_throughput_1} and \cite{timely_throughput_2} study the minimization of AoI subject to timely throughput constraints, whereas \cite{energy_constraint} considers an energy constraint. \cite{csma} develops distributed CSMA-type protocols for single-hop wireless networks, and \cite{spatially_distributed} considers a spatially distributed random access wireless network for AoI minimization.